Don Dracula: Characters

-Dracula's enemy for the past 10 years who is determined to eradicate all vampires on Earth, but he suffers from a severe case of hemorrhoids.
+Hailing from the Netherlands, he is Dracula's enemy for the past 10 years, fiercely determined to eradicate all vampires on Earth, but he suffers from a severe case of hemorrhoids.
 He follows Dracula to Tokyo where he gets a job as a teacher in Matsutani Junior High.
 However, after he tries to make some extra money selling Dracula's "cunning pencils" (hollowed pencils with a lens at one end and the test answers on a rolled up sheet stuck inside) he gets caught and fired.
 He never actually catches a vampire during the series.
 He uses the same character design as Astro Boy's Dr. Fooler.